Root Causes of Health Inequities

 Discrimination and Racism

-power and, in turn, health, on interpersonal and systemic levels.
-Power and resources are unequally distributed
+of power and, in turn, health, on interpersonal and systemic levels.
+Power and resources are unequally

-across different population groups based on race/ethnicity, gender identity, geography, sexual orientation,
+distributed across different population groups based on race/ethnicity, gender identity, geography, sexual

-income, class, gender identity, and other factors.
-When allocated inequitably, power can exclude certain groups
+orientation, income, class, gender identity, and other factors.
+When allocated inequitably, power can exclude

-from having equitable access — or any access — to health-promoting resources, such as jobs,
+certain groups from having equitable access — or any access — to health-promoting resources, such as

-housing, and transportation.
-Discrimination and racism also affect health more directly, such as increasing
+jobs, healthcare, food, housing, and transportation.
+Discrimination and racism also affect health more directly,

 Historical Roots of Unequal Power